Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 public static void signalWithData(final Map<String, String> data, final AdobeCallback<Map<String, String>> callback)
 ```

-o  `data` is the traits data for the current visitor
+* `data` is the traits data for the current visitor.

-o  `callback` is the void method that is invoked with the visitor's profile as a parameter.
+* `callback` is the void method that is invoked with the visitor's profile as a parameter.

 #### **Example**